FogNetwork/Tsunami/README.md

 <h3>An official Fog Network proxy site, made to access the blocked web</h3>

-<p>Surf without web filters like Securly, iBoss, and GoGuardian.
-Made with style, Tsunami includes many features, protecting your freedom from censorship.
+<p>Surf without web filters or restrictions.
+Made with style, Tsunami is dedicated to protecting your freedom from censorship.
 Read the documentation below to find out more</p>

 <p>Want to inprove Tsunami? <a href="https://github.com/FogNetwork/Tsunami/compare">Create a pull request</a></p>